treyhunner/treyhunner.github.com/source/_posts/2025-10-08-handy-python-repl-modifications.markdown

 ## Creating a PYTHONSTARTUP file

-If you want to run Python code every time an interactive prompt starts, you can make a PYTHONSTARTUP file.
+If you want to run Python code every time an interactive prompt (a REPL) starts, you can make a PYTHONSTARTUP file.

-When Python launches an interactive prompt, it checks for `PYTHONSTARTUP` environment variable.
+When Python launches an interactive prompt, it checks for a `PYTHONSTARTUP` environment variable.
 If it finds one, it treats it as a filename that contains Python code and it **runs all the code in that file**, as if you had copy-pasted the code into the REPL.

 So all of the modifications I have made to my Python REPL rely on this `PYTHONSTARTUP` variable in my `~/.zshenv` file: